-- 16. Request a review (appeal) of the hearing should you not prevail.
-The following details the procedure: - a) A petition to review (appeal) the decision of a Hearing Officer may be made by any party to the hearing.
-The request must be in writing, filed with the Department of Education and the opposing party, be specific as to the objections, and be filed within twenty - (20) instructional days of the date the Hearing Officer's decision is received.
+- Request a review (appeal) of the hearing should you not prevail.
+The following details the procedure: - A petition to review (appeal) the decision of a Hearing Officer may be made by any party to the hearing.
+The request must be in writing, filed with the Department of Education and the opposing party, be specific as to the objections, and be file within twenty (20) instructional days of the date the Hearing Officer's decision is received.
 A Board of Appeals shall conduct an impartial review of the record as a whole and may, at its election, conduct its review with or without oral argument.
 Such review shall be conducted within twenty (20) instructional days of the receipt of the Petition for Review, unless either party requests an extension of time or the Board, on its own motion, extends the timelines.

-- b) The Board shall ensure a transcription is prepared of its review and made available through the Department of Education upon request of any party. - c) Any party disagreeing with the decision of the Board of Appeals may appeal to a civil court with jurisdiction. - d) A parent represented by legal counsel during the proceedings of a Due Process Hearing, appeal or civil action may be entitled to reimbursement for legal fees if the parent ultimately prevails. - Ask for payment of reasonable attorney fees if you are successful on your claim. - 18.
-File a local grievance to resolve complaints of discrimination.

-The procedure is as follows:

-- a) An alleged grievance under Section 504 must be filed in writing, fully setting out the circumstances giving rise to such grievance. - b) Such claims must be made in writing and filed with the following individual:
+- The Board shall ensure a transcription is prepared of its review and made available through the Department of Education upon request of any party. - Any party disagreeing with the decision of the Board of Appeals may appeal to a civil court with jurisdiction. - A parent represented by legal counsel during the proceedings of a Due Process Hearing, appeal or civil action may be entitled to reimbursement for legal fees if the parent ultimately prevails. - Ask for payment of reasonable attorney fees if you are successful on your claim. - File a local grievance to resolve complaints of discrimination. - The procedure is as follows: - An alleged grievance under Section 504 must be filed in writing, fully setting out the circumstances giving rise to such grievance. - Such claims must be made in writing and filed with the following individual:

-Assistant Superintendent of Personnel and Student Services Lake Central School Corporation 8260 Wicker Avenue St. John, IN 46373
+Director of Human Resources Lake Central School Corporation 8260 Wicker Ave.
+St. John, IN 46373

-- A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational rights and Privacy Act (FERPA). - d) The coordinator(s) will appoint a Hearing Officer who will conduct the hearing within a reasonable time after the request is received. - e) The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time, and place of the hearing.

-- f) The hearing may be conducted by any individual, including an official of the local school district or the West Lake Special Education Cooperative, who does not have a direct interest in the outcome of the hearing. - g) The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised.
-The parent, student, or employee may, at their own expense, be assisted or represented by individuals of his or her choice, including an attorney. - h) The local school district shall make its decision in writing within fifteen (15) days after the hearing. - i) The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.
+- A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational Rights and Privacy Act (FERPA). - The coordinator(s) will appoint a Hearing Officer who will conduct the hearing within a reasonable time after the request is received. - The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time, and place of the hearing. - The hearing may be conducted by any individual, including an official of the local school district who does not have a direct interest in the outcome of the hearing. - The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised.
+The parent, student or employee may at their own expense, be assisted or represented by individuals of his or her choice, including an attorney. - The local school district shall make its decision in writing within fifteen (15) days after the hearing. - The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.